-The Statement of Net Assets and the Statement of Activities
+The Statement of Net Position and the Statement of Activities

 Our analysis of the District as a whole begins with the government-wide financial statements.
 One of the most important questions asked about the District's finances is, "Is the District as a whole better off or worse off as a result of the year's activities?"
-The Statement of Net Assets and the Statement of Activities, which appear first in the District's financial statements, report information about the District as a whole and its activities in a way that helps answer this question.
-We prepare these statements to include all assets and liabilities, using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
+The Statement of Net Position and the Statement of Activities, which appear first in the District's financial statements, report information about the District as a whole and its activities in a way that helps answer this question.
+We prepare these statements to include all assets, liabilities and deferred outflows/inflows of resources, using the accrual basis of accounting, which is similar to the accounting used by most private-sector companies.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

-These two statements report the District's net assets - the difference between assets and liabilities, as reported in the Statement of Net Assets - as one way to measure the District's financial health, or financial position.
-Over time, increases or decreases in the District's net assets - as reported in the Statement of Activities - are one indicator of whether its financial health is improving or deteriorating.
-The relationship between revenues and expenses is the

-District's operating results.
-However, the District's goal is to provide services to our citizens, not to generate profits as commercial entities do One must consider other non-financial factors, such as the quality of service.
+These two statements report the District's net position - the difference between assets, liabilities and deferred outflows/inflows of resources, as reported in the Statement of Net Position - as one way to measure the District's financial health, or financial position.
+Over time, increases or decreases in the District's net position - as reported in the Statement of Activities - are one indicator of whether its financial health is improving or deteriorating.
+The relationship between revenues and expenses is the District's operating results.
+However, the District's goal is to provide services to our citizens, not to generate profits as commercial entities do.
+One must consider other non-financial factors, such as the quality of service.